HenryKpano/Linear_predictive_model_with_regression/README.md

 # Linear_predictive_model_with_regression
 This determines the linear correlation between two datasets.
-Also it trains a model to predict the values of yieldf items in
+Also it trains a model to predict the values of yield items for farm products in tonnes.
 # Make sure to have install juputer notebook
 if not read this to install https://henrykpano.medium.com/starting-sql-by-using-jupyter-notebook-installations-needed-a632a047c16a
 Open your terminal to run jupyter notebook